Hedge239/JustAnotherCodeEditor/docs/README.md

     - Have `JACE_SUPPORT_WINAPI` set to `ON` in CMakeLists.txt

 #### Prerequisites (Linux Only)
-> Note:Both X11 and Wayland support can be enabled simultaneously, albeit increasing the application's size.
+> Note: Both X11 and Wayland support can be enabled simultaneously, albeit increasing the application's size.
 - X11
     - X11 Development Lib
     - Have the `JACE_SUPPORT_x11` set to `ON` in CMakeLists.txt